What Happens at Closing?

-Before you close on the property, you should have a final inspection, or walk-through, to make sure any repairs you requested have been made and that items which were to remain with the property (light fixtures, etc.) are still there.
+Before you close on the property, you should have a final inspection, or walk-through.
+You will want to make sure that any repairs you requested have been made and that items which were to remain with the property (light fixtures, etc.) are still there.

-In most states, settlement is done by a title or escrow firm to which you forward all the materials and information along with the appropriate cashiers’ checks, and the firm will make the necessary disbursements.
+In most states, settlement is done by a title or escrow firm to which you forward all the materials and information along with the appropriate cashiers’ checks.
+The closing agent (title/escrow agent) will make the necessary disbursements.
 The real estate agent or another representative of the title company will deliver the check to the seller and the property keys to you.

 Statutory costs are expenses you would have to pay to state and local agencies even if you paid cash for the property and did not need to take out a mortgage.
 They include the following:

-Pro-rated taxes such as school taxes and municipal taxes may have to be split between you and the seller because they are due at different times of the year.
+Items such as school taxes and municipal taxes may have to be split between you and the seller because they are due at different times of the year.
 For example, if taxes are due in October and you close in August, you would owe taxes for 2 months while the seller would owe taxes for the other 10 months.
 Prorated taxes usually are paid based on the number of days (not months) of ownership.
 Some lenders may require you to set up an escrow account to cover these expenses.
-If your lender does not require an escrow account, you may want to set up a special account on your own to make sure you have money set aside for these important, and relatively large bills.
+Some lenders may not require you to open an escrow account.
+However, you may want to set up a special account, on your own.
+This is a good idea in order to make sure you have money set aside for these important, and relatively large bills.

 Third-party costs are expenses paid to others such as inspectors or insurance firms.
 You would have to pay many of these expenses even if you paid cash for the property.
 Examples of third-party costs are:

-Attorney fees: You may wish to work with an attorney when buying a property.
+You may wish to work with an attorney when buying a property.
 On larger commercial loans, many lenders will require the borrower to obtain an “Attorney Opinion Letter.”
-This is a document which basically states that the attorney has reviewed the transaction and essentially states that it is fine for his client to obtain and close on the requested loan.
+This is a document states that the attorney has reviewed the transaction.
+It further states that it is fine for his client to obtain and close on the requested loan.
 Attorneys may work for a flat fee or on an hourly basis.

-Title search costs: Usually your attorney will do or arrange for the title search to make sure there are no obstacles (liens, lawsuits) to your owning the property.
+Usually your attorney will do or arrange for the title search to make sure there are no items that “cloud” the title from a clean transfer.
 In some cases, you may work with a title company to verify a clear title to the property.

-Property owner’s insurance: Most lenders require that you prepay the first year’s premium for property owner’s insurance (aka hazard insurance) and bring proof of payment to the closing.
-This insures that their investment will be secured, even if the property is destroyed.
+Most lenders require that you prepay the first year’s premium for property owner’s insurance (aka hazard insurance).
+You will need to bring proof of payment to the closing or pay the premium through the closing agent.
+This insures that the lender’s investment is secured, even if the property is destroyed.

 Finance and Lender Charges

 Most people associate closing costs with the finance charges levied by mortgage lenders.
-The charges you pay will vary among lenders, so it pays to shop around for the best combination of mortgage terms and closing (or settlement) costs.
+The charges you pay will vary among lenders.
+So it can be prudent to shop around for the best combination of mortgage terms and closing (or settlement) costs.
 You may have to pay the following charges:

-Origination or application fees: These are fees for processing the mortgage application and may be a flat fee or a percentage of the mortgage.
+These are fees for processing the mortgage application and may be a flat fee or a percentage of the mortgage or a combination thereof.

-Credit report: All commercial lenders will require a credit report on all borrowers who have a 25% or greater interest in the subject property.
-This fee often is a part of the origination fee.
+All commercial lenders will require a credit report on all borrowers who have a 20% or greater interest in the subject property.
+Commonly, this fee is a part of the closing costs.

-Points: A point is equal to 1% of the amount borrowed.
-Points can be payable when the loan is approved (before closing) or at closing.
-Points may be shared with the seller–you may want to negotiate this in the purchase offer.
+A point is equal to 1% of the amount borrowed.
+Points can be payable upon receipt of a lender commitment letter or through closing.
+Points may be shared with the seller.
+You may want to negotiate this in the purchase offer.
 Some lenders will let you finance points, adding this cost to the mortgage, which will increase your interest costs.
 If you pay the points up front, they may be deductible in your income taxes in the year they are paid.
 It is best to seek the advice of a tax professional such as a Certified Public Accountant (CPA) for such matters.

-Lender attorney fees: Lenders may have their attorney draw commercial loan documents, check to see that the title is clear, and represent them at the closing.
+Lenders may have their attorney draw commercial loan documents.
+And also to verify that the title is clear, and represent them at the closing.

-Document preparation fees: You will see an amazing array of papers, ranging from the application to Letter of Interest (LOI), to the Loan Commitment (Commitment) to the closing documents.
+You will see an amazing array of paperwork at closing.
+This ranges from the application to the Loan Commitment (Commitment) to the closing documents themselves.
 Lenders may charge for these, or they may be included in the application and/or attorney fees.

-Land survey: Most lenders will require that the property be surveyed to make sure that no one has encroached on it and to verify the buildings and improvements on the subject property.
+Most lenders will require the property to be surveyed to make sure that no one has encroached on it.
+They also want to verify the existing buildings and improvements on the subject property (the As-Builts).

-Appraisals: Lenders want to be sure the property is worth at least as much as the mortgage.
+Lenders want to be sure the property is worth at least as much as the mortgage.
 Professional property appraisers will compare the value of the property to that of similar properties in the neighborhood or community.
-Please see our section on Appraisals.
+Please see our Appraisals webpage.

-Lender’s title insurance: Even though there is a title search for any obstacle (liens, lawsuits), many lenders require insurance so that should a problem arise, they can recover their mortgage investment.
-This is a one-time insurance premium, usually paid at closing; it is insurance for the lender only, not for you as a purchaser.
+Even though there is a title search for any title obstacle (liens, lawsuits, etc.), most lenders require insurance.
+Consequently, should a problem arise, they can recover their mortgage investment.
+This is a one-time insurance premium, usually paid at closing.
+It is insurance for the lender only, not for you as a purchaser.

-Release fees: If the seller has worked with a contractor who has put a lien on the property and who expects to be paid from the proceeds of the sale of the property, there may be some fees to release the lien.
+The seller may have worked with a contractor who placed a lien on the property.
+If so, the lienholder expects to be paid from the proceeds of the sale of the property.
+In this case, there may be some fees to release the lien.
 Although the seller usually pays these fees, they could be negotiated in the purchase offer.

-Inspections which may be required by lender (Phase I ESA, Property Condition Report, PML Report (if the property is located in a strong seismic zone)): There could be many other types of inspections required depending on the current condition of the subject property.
-So it is always best to make sure that there exits as little deferred maintenance on a property prior to making a commercial loan application.
+Many lenders will require several third-party reports.
+These could include: Phase I ESA, Property Condition Report, and a PML Report.
+A PML could be required if the property is located in a strong seismic zone.
+There could be many other types of inspections required depending on the current condition of the subject property.
+Therefore, it is always best to make sure that there exits as little deferred maintenance on a property prior to making a commercial loan application.

-Escrow account: Lenders will often require that you set up an escrow account into which you will make monthly payments for taxes, hazard insurance, etc., and property reserves, if any.
-The amount placed in this escrow account at closing depends on when property taxes are due and the timing of the settlement transaction.
-The lender should be able to give you a close approximation of these costs at the time you apply for your commercial mortgage.
+Lenders will often require that you set up an escrow account.
+You will make monthly payments into this account for taxes, insurance, and property reserves, if any.
+You will place money into this escrow account at closing.
+The amount depends on when property taxes are due and the timing of the settlement transaction.
+The lender should be able to give you a close approximation of these costs.
+This is usually done at the time you apply for your commercial mortgage.

 Other Up-Front Expenses

-The major portion of other up-front expenses is the deposit or binder you make at the time of the purchase offer and the remaining cash down payment you make at closing.
+The major portion of other up-front expenses is the deposit or binder.
+This is made at the time of the purchase offer and the remaining cash down payment you make at closing.
 In addition to the deposit and down payment, other up-front expenses may include the following:

-Inspections: In addition to inspections required by the lender, you may make the purchase offer contingent on satisfactory completion of some other inspections.
+You can make your purchase offer contingent on the satisfactory completion of certain inspections.
+These would be in addition to inspections required by the lender.
 These inspections might include: structural, water quality tests and radon tests.
-You and the seller will need to negotiate these fees.
+You and the seller will need to negotiate who pays these expenses.

-Owner’s title insurance: You may want to purchase title insurance for yourself so that if problems arise, you are not left owing a mortgage on a property you no longer own.
+It is always wise to purchase Buyer’s title insurance, so that if problems arise, you are not left owing a mortgage on a property you no longer own.
 A thorough title search (going back to 1900 if necessary) is often assurance enough of clear title.

-Appraisal fees: You may want to hire your own appraiser, either before you sign a purchase offer or after seeing the results of the lender’s appraisal.
-Though ordering a second appraisal can get quite costly.
+You may want to hire your own appraiser, either before you sign a purchase offer or after seeing the results of the lender’s appraisal.
+Though ordering a second appraisal can add additional and possibly unnecessary expenses.

-Escrow account funds: In the purchase offer, you can request that the seller set up an escrow account to defray any costs of major cleanup, radon mitigation procedures, property painting, or other items.
-Also, if you have not had a chance to try out some appliances (the furnace if you buy in the summer or the air conditioner if you buy in the winter), you may request an escrow account to cover repairs if necessary.
+In the purchase offer, you can request that the seller set up an escrow account to defray any costs of major cleanup.
+These could include: radon mitigation procedures, property painting, and other items.
+Also, make sure you have a chance to test various appliances (the furnace if you buy in the summer or the air conditioner if you buy in the winter).
+You may request an escrow account to cover repairs if necessary.